 The traditional gravy is not vegan because it’s typically made with meat drippings.
 Some gravies are also made with cow’s milk, so either way, you’ll want to steer clear of most gravies unless they’re labeled as vegetarian gravy.

-However, as you’re seeing here today, it’s easy to make gravy vegan!
+However, as you’re seeing here today, it’s easy to make gravy vegan for mashed potatoes, stuffing, biscuits, and more!
 Basically, this is a vegetable broth gravy and it’s so tasty!

 Keeping Things Simple!